Halloween is a wonderful celebration of parties, costumes and candy that comes once each year. But how did this strange custom originate?

 ° 1930's Halloween was being celebrated more by adults than by their children.
 Costumes were outlandish, and the parties would last all night.
 Many had lavish parties that would cost a small fortune.

 ° 1940's The war years.
 Most of the parties were being given for the children.
 Most of the adult males were away.

 ° 1950's The parties were almost exclusively for children.
 The children didn't seem to mind though.

 ° 1960's The parties were again starting to join in on all the Halloween fun.
 The children were out trick-or-treating like never before.
 For the first time children were dressing as TV characters.

 ° 1970's the people who enjoyed Halloween began decorating the outside of their homes as well as the inside, decorations were becoming available in stores.
 People seemed to have realized that this was a fun holiday and nothing about it was evil.

 ° 1980s was the rebirth of the adult Halloween party.
 Adults found that they could enjoy the same games and fun as the children.
 Almost every store was now selling Halloween decorations.

 ° 1990's Showed an increase of the popularity of Halloween.
 Many people started decorating their homes with the vast amount of Halloween decorations that were being made available.
 Many yards had more decorations for Halloween than any other holiday.

-° 2010's OK this is your time.
-So why not throw a 2010 Halloween party?
+° 2014 OK this is your time to throw a 2014 Halloween party?
 So go ahead and have some fun, you rock!
 Preserve Halloween's history and all the fun.
 It's fun and easy to throw a Halloween party.
 I have all the costumes, games, decorations, invitations music and more right here on this web site.